LCD Soundsystem tease 2024 UK tour announcement

 - READ MORE: LCD Soundsystem – ‘American Dream’ Review

-The band last released music in 2017 with their album ‘American Dream‘, a record which NME said “retains the uncanny power to encapsulate a place and time.
+The band last released music in 2022, a song called ‘New Body Rhumba’.
+It was written for the soundtrack of Noah Baumbach’s White Noise, and was the first song they had released in five years.
+They also last released their full-length album in 2017 with ‘American Dream‘, a record which NME said “retains the uncanny power to encapsulate a place and time.
 This is a cautious return, not a triumphant one – and that proves LCD Soundsystem are very 2017.”

 Eagle-eyed fans have spotted a sponsored post from the band on Facebook with the caption: “Back in the UK, 2024.
 Pre-sale sign up now live.”
 The post then links to this website to sign up for pre-sale information.